 Dilly Beans and Sugar Snap Peas on Toast

 As you know, I’m currently obsessed with sugar snap peas.
 They’re coming out of my backyard vegetable garden by the pound right now… we’re picking every other day and getting a pound each time!
 So I’ve had a lot of peas to experiment with.
+My other favorite recipe is this sugar snap peas salad.

 Today’s harvest of sugar snap peas from my backyard garden.